 Curling games can turn on lots of little pieces of strategy, and control of the hammer is a big one.
 If you are smart and quick, live betting is the best way to exploit this information.

-As we mentioned earlier, there are a few different variations of curling including men, women, wheelchair and mixed.
-However, the youngest variation is the mixed doubles format, in which two teams of one man and one woman competing.
+As we mentioned earlier, there are a few different variations of curling including men, women, wheelchairs and mixed.
+However, the youngest variation is the mixed doubles format, in which two curling teams of one man and one woman competing.